tobiascr/four-in-a-row-cpp/README.md

 ### Installation on Linux

 Download the repository as a zip-file.
-Uncompress it and go to it's folder in the terminal.
+Uncompress it and go to its folder in the terminal.

 To compile the program run